-Using this approach, our solutions will immediately scale to 400 to several thousand transactions per second (depending on use case) as opposed to the 15 transactions per second realized via a monolithic Ethereum based solution.
+Using this approach, our solutions will immediately scale from 400 to several thousand transactions per second (depending on the scenario) as opposed to the 15 transactions per second realized via a monolithic Ethereum based solution.
 We expect the scalability of our solutions to increase significantly in the future.